dougeby/IntuneDocs/intune/device-restrictions-ios.md

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your iOS devices.

-Policies can be applied to devices that:

-- Enrolled in Intune through device enrollment.
-- Enrolled using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).
-- Supervised devices enrolled in Intune using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).

-> [!NOTE]
+> [!TIP]
 > These settings use Apple's MDM settings.
 For more information on these settings, see [Apple's mobile device management settings](https://support.apple.com/guide/mdm/welcome/web) (opens Apple's web site).

 ## Before you begin

 [Create a device restrictions configuration profile](device-restrictions-configure.md).

+> [!NOTE]
+> These settings can apply to the following enrollment types:
+>
+> - User enrollment
+> - Device enrollment
+> - Automated device enrollment (supervised)
+> - All enrollment types, which includes user enrollment, device enrollment, and automated device enrollment (formerly DEP).
+>
+> For more information on these enrollment types, see [iOS enrollment](ios-enroll.md).

 ## General